Harriett Ellen Arey: Early life and education

-Harriett (sometimes "Harriet" or "Hannah") Ellen Grannis was born in Cavendish, Vermont, April 14, 1819.
-Her parents were John Grannis and Roxana Chandler Grannis.
-Her father was at that time a merchant and the Grannis family home was across the river in Claremont, New Hampshire.
-To this place, her grandfather, Timothy Grannis, had moved from New Haven, Connecticut, the original home of the family in America, had purchased an estate along the bank of the Connecticut and Sugar Rivers, and had married Sarah, daughter of Dr. William Sumner of Boston, Massachusetts.
-Her mother, Roxana Chandler, was daughter of David Chandler and Hannah Peabody, his wife.
-These families had settled in the earliest colonial times in Duxbury, Salem, and Boston, a branch of each being found very early in Andover, Massachusetts, from where another branch went, in the middle of the 18th century, to Amherst, New Hampshire.
-These ancestors were of old colonial and mainly of Puritan background.
+Harriett (sometimes "Harriet" or "Hannah") Ellen Grannis was born in Cavendish, Vermont, on April 14, 1819.
+Her parents were John Grannis, a merchant, and Roxana Chandler Grannis.
+The family lived across the river in Claremont, New Hampshire.
+Her grandfather, Timothy Grannis, had moved to Claremont from New Haven, Connecticut, had purchased an estate along the bank of the Connecticut and Sugar Rivers, and had married Sarah, daughter of Dr. William Sumner of Boston.
+Her mother, Roxana Chandler, was the daughter of David Chandler and Hannah Peabody.
+These families had been among the earliest European settlers in the Massachusetts Bay Colony, a branch of each being found very early in Andover, Massachusetts, from where another branch went, in the middle of the 18th century, to Amherst, New Hampshire.
+These ancestors were mainly of Puritan background.

-Her father was the seventh child in his family.
-While he was studying for the ministry, the older brothers engaged in extensive business enterprises.
-The War of 1812 came with its ruinous effects upon the country, followed from 1815 by two or three cold seasons in New England, in which crops were cut off.
-The business of the country had been unsettled since the first demonstrations of war, and her father choose to leave his studies to assist in saving the crippled business in which his brothers were engaged.
-The last blow of ruined crops brought about a disastrous failure, so that Harriett was born in the midst of a depression.
-When she was three years of age, her father moved to Woodstock, Vermont.
-When she was five years of age, the family moved to Stanstead, Lower Canada, and located at Hatley, a small town on Lake Magog.
+John Grannis was the seventh child in his family.
+While he was studying for the ministry, his older brothers engaged in extensive business enterprises, but suffered financially due to poor crop yields and the War of 1812.
+John Grannis left his studies to assist in his brothers' business, with limited financial success.
+When Harris Grannis was three years old, her father moved to Woodstock, Vermont.
+When she was five years old, the family moved to Stanstead, Lower Canada, and located at Hatley, a small town on Lake Magog.
 The schools were good, and she received some of her education here.